 The Company leases its manufacturing and office premises.
 The lease is in effect until July 31, 2018.
-As at July 31, 2016, the future minimum annual lease payments (excluding taxes and operating expenses) under operating leases in aggregate are as follows:
+As at October 31, 2016, the future minimum annual lease payments (excluding taxes and operating expenses) under operating leases in aggregate for the remaining fiscal years are as follows: